Cholecystectomy: Laparoscopic technique

 Erich Mühe performed the first laparoscopic cholecystectomy on September 12, 1985, in Böblingen, Germany.
 Mühe was inspired to develop a technique for laparoscopic cholecystectomy by the first laparoscopic appendectomy, performed by gynecologist Kurt Semm in 1980.
 He subsequently designed an optical laparoscope with a working channel large enough to fit a distended gallbladder.
 Mühe presented his technique to the Congress of the German Surgical Society in 1986, claiming reduced postoperative pain and shorter hospitalization.
 His work was met with strong resistance by the German surgical establishment and he had difficulty communicating it in English.
 It was consequently ignored.
 Mühe's work was further disparaged in 1987, when he was charged with manslaughter for a postoperative patient death that was mistakenly attributed to his innovative technique.
 He was exonerated in 1990 after further investigation.
 His pioneering work was eventually recognized by the German Surgical Society Congress in 1992.

 Philippe Mouret performed laparoscopic cholecystectomy on March 17, 1987, in Lyon, France.
 His technique was rapidly adopted and improved in France.
 It was subsequently introduced to the rest of the world over the next three years.
 Driven by popularity among patients, the laparoscopic technique became preferred over open surgery and noninvasive treatments for gallstones.

 By 2013, laparoscopic cholecystectomy had replaced open cholecystectomy as the first-choice of treatment for people with uncomplicated gallstones and acute cholecystitis.

 By 2014 laparoscopic cholecystectomy had become the gold standard for the treatment of symptomatic gallstones.

-Laparoscopic cholecystectomy can be a challenging procedure and surgeons must be trained with advanced laparoscopic skills to complete the operation with safety and effectiveness.
+Laparoscopic cholecystectomy can be technically challenging and requires surgeons to have advanced laparoscopic skills to perform the procedure safely and effectively.